Skip to main content

 }'

-Setting token_endpoint_auth_method: "none" creates a public client that doesn't require a client secret.
-However, the client_id returned in the registration response must still be sent in all token requests.
+token_endpoint_auth_method: "none" creates a public client that doesn't require a client secret.
+The client_id returned in the registration response must still be sent in every token request.
 Public clients use PKCE for security instead of a shared secret.

-The MCP client initiates the OAuth 2.1 authorization code flow with PKCE and resource parameter:
+The MCP client starts the OAuth 2.1 authorization-code flow with PKCE and a resource parameter:

 # Generate PKCE parameters